 By combining customer data with support patterns you can come up with powerful insights about your customers and their needs.
 This lets you deliver a more responsive, personalized, and successful support experience.

-Here are two major areas to focus in when it comes to personalizing your customer support processes.
+Here are two major areas to focus on when it comes to personalizing your customer support processes.

 - How do you direct the customer’s initial engagement when they contact customer service?
-How do you direct different personas to the right support channel?
-You could use IVR, live agents, chatbots, call back systems, knowledge bases, social media monitoring, or any one of dozens of options.
+How do you direct different types of personas to the right support channel?
+You could use IVR, live agents, chatbots, callback systems, knowledge bases, or social media monitoring, for example.

 - What solutions and resources are best for the customer in a given situation?
-While some customers respond well to advanced technologies (such as visual support or chatbots) others may not.
-While some customers like advanced self-service options others may prefer a live agent.
+While some call center personas respond well to advanced technologies (such as visual support or chatbots), others may not.
+While some customers like advanced self-service options, others may prefer a live agent.

 Remember Sarah, the university student?
-Here’s how you could support her.
+Here’s how to use customer personas to support her.

-You will direct her straightway to a tier 2 expert.
-He will assume she’s gone through self service and will offer a visual support connection to analyze the issue and get Sarah up and running within minutes.
+You will direct her immediately to a Tier 2 expert, who assumes that she’s already tried self-service, and offers a visual support connection to analyze the issue and get Sarah up and running within minutes.
 This superior support journey sends Sarah right back to Twitter, reporting her excellent experience to her 4,000 followers…

-That means standing out from your competitors, building trust in your brand, creating a great reputation, getting customer advocates, and ultimately selling more products and services.
+That means standing out from your competitors, building trust in your brand, creating a great reputation, winning customer advocates, and ultimately selling more products and services.

 Discover more tips on how to transform your customer service from a cost center to a profit center with this report from TechSee.